Top 6 Internal Linking Best Practices for SEO in 2024

 3. Place internal links high up on web pages

 The average time on a web page sits at 52 seconds across industries.
-This number depends on a lot of factors.
+This number depends on a lot of factors, including the presence of internal links.

-Often, people bounce out immediately when the content’s introduction fails to hook them into reading an article.
+Often, people bounce off when the content’s introduction fails to hook them into reading an article.
 Even when users decide to stay on the page after the introduction, engagement trickles down as they scroll through.

 Reaching the bottom of a web page happens rarely.